dotnet/csharpstandard/standard/expressions.md

 > (int i1, int _, (var i2, var _), _) = (1, 2, (3, 4), 5);
 > ```
 >
 > This example shows the use of implicitly and explicitly typed declaration expressions for both variables and discards in a deconstructing assignment.
+The *simple_name* `_` is equivalent to `var _` when no declaration of `_` is found.
 >
 > ```csharp
 > void M1(out int i) { ... }